kpounot/nPDyn/docs/source/dataImport.rst

 with it.
 If all the aforementioned type of data are imported together, nPDyn will automatically associate resolution, empty cell and D2O background to each data loaded in ``dataset.Dataset.dataList``.
 The class contains several methods for processing and fitting and also a ``data`` attribute which contains the experimental data.

 For a dataset created using ``exp = nPDyn.Dataset()`` and experimental data loaded in ``exp.dataList[0]``, the following attributes are available:

-    - ``exp.dataList[0].data.name``
+- **exp.dataList[0].data.name**,
   The name used in the experiment for the scans.
-    - ``exp.dataList[0].data.energies``
+- **exp.dataList[0].data.energies**,
   The energy transfers measured during the experiment.
-    - ``exp.dataList[0].data.intensities``
+- **exp.dataList[0].data.intensities**,
   The intensities/counts measured during the experiment.
-    - ``exp.dataList[0].data.errors``
+- **exp.dataList[0].data.errors**,
-      The erros associated with the intensities.
+  The errors associated with the intensities.
-    - ``exp.dataList[0].data.qVals``
+- **exp.dataList[0].data.qVals**,
   The momentum transfer *q* values measured during the experiment.
-    - ``exp.dataList[0].data.qIdx``
+- **exp.dataList[0].data.qIdx**,
   The index associated *q* values
   (mainly for internal use, i.e. discard detectors, q-range selection).
-    - ``exp.dataList[0].data.observable``
+- **exp.dataList[0].data.observable**,
   The values of the observable of the experiment, if any.
   It can be temperature, time, run number.
-    - ``exp.dataList[0].data.observable_name``
+- **exp.dataList[0].data.observable_name**,
   A string giving the name of the observable.
-    - ``exp.dataList[0].data.temps``
+- **exp.dataList[0].data.temps**,
   The sample temperature measured in Kelvins during the experiment.
-    - ``exp.dataList[0].data.times``
+- **exp.dataList[0].data.times**,
   The time delta from the first scan in hours.
-    - ``exp.dataList[0].data.norm``
+- **exp.dataList[0].data.norm**,
   For internal use, a boolean indicating whether data were normalized by integration of themselves or vanadium or not.

 Raw data
 ^^^^^^^^
 Raw dataset, as generated
 on IN16B at the ILL, can be imported directly.
 The algorithm has several options allowing for detector grouping, unmirroring, integrating and summation of the scans.

 See :class:`in16b_qens_scans_reduction.IN16B_QENS` or
 :class:`in16b_fws_scans_reduction.IN16B_FWS` for example.

 To import raw data, the following can be used: